The Floured Table

 Variations

-• Peanuts - Add ¼ roasted, chopped peanuts to the dough when adding the chocolate chips.
-Alternatively, use chunky peanut butter for a similar crunchy texture.
+• Peanuts - Add ¼ cup roasted, chopped peanuts to the dough for crunch, or use chunky peanut butter.

-• Peanut butter chips - Replace the chocolate chips with peanut butter chips for extra peanut butter flavor.
+• Peanut butter chips - Swap chocolate chips for peanut butter chips for more nutty flavor.

 Chocolate peanut butter cup cookies on a cooling rack.